sarckk/sarckk.github.io/content/post/transformers.md

 </details>

 ### Masking in the encoder
 The last important detail to mention at this point for the encoder is **masking**.
-Recall that in our input sequence, we used a special token for padding, `<PAD>`.
+Recall that in our input sequence, we used a special token for padding, `<pad>`.
 Because these are just dummy tokens added to ensure all sequences in a batch are of the same length, during attention computation we'd like to exclude the embedding vectors corresponding to these padding tokens from the weighted sum, by setting their weights to 0.

 ![TODO: Illustration here]()